-You will notice that most container plant soils contains slow release fertilizers that are designed to feed your plants on an ongoing basis.
+You will notice that most container plant soils contain slow-release fertilizers that are designed to feed your plants on an ongoing basis.
 The problem with that though is that as you water container plants, you end up leaching the nutrients in the fertilizer out of the soil, creating conditions where you have a wet but unhealthy medium for your plants to live in.
 Keep some organic fertilizer on hand and follow the feeding directions.

-Size will depend on what you are planting but material type is important.
+The size will depend on what you are planting but the material type is important.
 You want to use containers that will retain moisture but not necessarily heat.
-For that reason you should stay away from dark colored pots as they tend to absorb rather than reflect heat.
+For that reason, you should stay away from dark-colored pots as they tend to absorb rather than reflect heat.
 For large containers, consider getting them mounted onto a rolling stand for ease of movement.
 It is always optimal to use the largest sized containers possible so that your plants’ root systems have plenty of space to grow and thrive and so that the soil can hold and retain moisture for longer periods of time.

-Container gardening is also a great idea for newcomers to gardening at any time of the year and make a great option for apartment dwellers that might not have thespace but still enjoy the activity of gardening.
-Gardening is a known stress reliever and plants, when brought indoors, are wonderful at filtering toxins and other particulate matter from the air that you breathe.
+Container gardening is also a great idea for newcomers to gardening at any time of the year and makes a great option for apartment dwellers that might not have space, but still enjoy the activity of gardening.
+Gardening is a known stress reliever and plants when brought indoors, are wonderful at filtering toxins and other particulate matter from the air that you breathe.